tmw88/portfolio-site/README.md

 # Tristan Winship — Portfolio Website

 Welcome to the source code for my personal portfolio website: [tristanwinship.com](https://tristanwinship.com).
-This site highlights my work, experience, and contact information as a full-stack developer.
+This site highlights my work, experience, and contact information as a developer.

 ## Features